billpottle/colorado-masters-race-project/README.md

 ## File Structure

-- `all-data.csv` — Main dataset containing raw race results
+- `outdoor-track-data.csv` — Main dataset containing raw race results
 - `README.md` — Project documentation

 ---

 ## How to Use

-1. Download or clone this repository or just open all-data.csv in any spreadsheet editor.
+1. Download or clone this repository or just open outdoor-track-data.csv in any spreadsheet editor.

 ---